Cases of sexual abuse related to youth sports or youth sports personnel are becoming increasingly commonplace.

 MinistrySafe provides unique resources for youth sports programs, including:

-- Sample forms for applications, references and interviews as part of the Skillful Screening Process
+• Training for screening personnel and sample forms for applications, references and interviews, as part of the Skillful Screening Process

-- Sport-Specific Policy and Procedure forms that dovetail with Sexual Abuse Awareness Training
+• Sport-Specific Policies and Procedures that dovetail with Sexual Abuse Awareness Training

-- Background Checks adapted by client to fit position
+• Background Checks adapted by the client to fit the specific position

-- The MinistrySafe online Control Panel, giving administrators the ability to easily monitor the
+• The MinistrySafe Online Control Panel, giving administrators the ability to easily monitor the 5-Part Safety System

 Wayne D. Duehn, Ph.D., ACSW, LMSW-AP